RIKEN-RCCS/spark-k/examples/README.md

 * RUN_MLLIB_TESTS = True/False
 * RUN_PYTHON_MLLIB_TESTS = True/False

-## spark-perf "SPARK_TESTS"
+## Setting on spark-perf-config-basic.py

+* The diff to the original is in "spark-perf-config.diff".

-* Reduce "SCALE_FACTOR" from 1.0 to 0.5.
-It allows to run
+* Reduce "SCALE_FACTOR" from 1.0 to 0.1.
-"scala-agg-by-key" failed with "java.lang.OutOfMemoryError: GC overhead limit exceeded".

-* Set nprocs=12.
-Reduce "num-partitions" and "reduce-tasks" from 400
+* Reduce "spark.executor.cores" from 8 to 4.
-to 100.  "scala-agg-by-key-naive" failed with "java.io.FileNotFoundException: (Too many open files)"

-NUM_PARTITIONS for "num-partitions"

-## Notes on spark-perf-config-basic.py

-* Option "spark.storage.memoryFraction" is said to be deprecated.
+* Comment out the option "spark.storage.memoryFraction", which is deprecated.

+Reducing "SCALE_FACTOR" and "spark.executor.cores", and using small number of nodes is needed to run tests, which failed with "java.lang.OutOfMemoryError" ("GC overhead limit exceeded" or "Java heap space"), and "java.io.FileNotFoundException" ("Too many open files").